The role of the top Yukawa coupling in triple Higgs production at the LHC: Introduction

 One aspect which, to my knowledge, has been so far neglected in triple Higgs production searches is the dependence of the results on the value of the Yukawa couplings, and in particular the top one, $y_t$.
 The large mass of the top quark with respect to all the other particles of the SM makes it one of the most likely candidate to probe new physics scenarios.
-Its mass might receive contributions from new sectors (such as new scalars or mixing with vector-like top partners), potentially disentangling the SM correspondence between top mass and $y_t$.
+Its mass might receive contributions from new sectors (such as new scalars or mixing with vector-like top partners), potentially disentangling the SM correspondence between $m_t$ and $y_t$, {\it i.e.} $y_t^{\rm SM}=\sqrt{2}m_t/v$, where $v$ is the Higgs vacuum expectation value.
 It is thus reasonable to relax the assumption that the coupling between the Higgs boson and the top quark corresponds to the SM prediction and consider $y_t$ as a free parameter within its measured uncertainty windows.
 In the $HHH$ process, $y_t$ appears in multiple topologies: considering pentagon and box diagrams, for example, the squared amplitudes are proportional to $y_t^6$ and $\lambda_3^2 y_t^4$ respectively, and their interference is proportional to $\lambda_3 y_t^5$.
 Any deviation from the SM value will therefore potentially affect in a sizeable way the cross-section and the kinematical properties of the three Higgs bosons being produced.

 The dependence of results on the top Yukawa has been largely explored for single- and double-Higgs production~\cite{Li:2019uyy,Davies:2022ram,Muhlleitner:2022ijf,Heinrich:2024dnz,CMS:2020cga,ATLAS:2020ior,ATLAS:2023cbt}.
-Estimating the size of deviations in the triple Higgs cross-section and in the shape of relevant kinematical distribution as function of variations of $y_t$ is the scope of this study.
+For triple-Higgs a study has been performed in the context of a large set of anomalous interactions~\cite{Papaefstathiou:2023uum}.
+Estimating the impact of variations of $y_t$ on the triple-Higgs cross-section, on the measured bounds on $\kappa_{3,4}$, and on the shape of relevant kinematical distribution is the scope of this study.